2022 NYS 3-8 Assessments FAQ

 It is anticipated that the District will send home individual New York State Assessment reports in late August or early September by mail, dependent upon the New York State Education Department timeline.

-These assessments are one of multiple measures of student learning and will not be used for any decisions regarding class placement.
-However, information from these assessments is used to guide instructional decisions, as well as to provide intervention services to students who qualify, based on strengths and weaknesses in targeted academic areas.
+The NYS 3-8 Assessments are among the multiple measures of student performance, which help to inform instruction.
+Information from these assessments is used to guide instructional decisions, as well as to provide intervention services to students who qualify, based on strengths and weaknesses in targeted academic areas.

 For more information about the New York State 3-8 Assessments, go to the EngageNY website: https://www.engageny.org/parent-and-family-resources.